Gigoteur/UnicornConsole/README.md

 ### With Emscripten

 You must follow the following [guide](https://users.rust-lang.org/t/compiling-to-the-web-with-rust-and-emscripten/7627) to install Emscripten.
+After that you can find some help [here](https://github.com/Gigoteur/PX8/wiki/emscripten).

 You can see example of PX8 + Emscripten in the demos [repository](https://github.com/Gigoteur/PX8Demos/tree/master/emscripten/).
 You could also see live example from your browser:
   * Hello World [[Source Code]](https://github.com/Gigoteur/PX8Demos/tree/master/emscripten/Hello) [[Live Demo]](https://hallucino.github.io/demos/hello.html)